Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Known-Issues.md

 ### Cause

-A deployment has been performed using one region, for example "uksouth", and when you try to deploy again to the same scope but to a different region you'll receive an error.
+A deployment has been performed using one region, for example "uksouth", and when you try to deploy again to the same scope but to a different region you will receive an error.
 This happens even when a cleanup has been performed (see [Cleaning up a Deployment](../Cleaning-up-a-Deployment) for more details).
 This is because deployment entries still exist from the previous operation, so a region conflict is detected blocking you to run another deployment using a different region.

 ### Resolution
-Situation 1: You're trying to deploy to a region different from the one used in previous deployment.
-Deploying to the same scope in a different region isn't necessary.
-The definitions and assignments are scoped to a management group and aren't region-specific.
+Situation 1: You are trying to deploy to a region different from the one used in previous deployment.
+Deploying to the same scope in a different region is not necessary.
+The definitions and assignments are scoped to a management group and are not region-specific.
 No action is required.

 Situation 2: You cleaned up a previous implementation and want to deploy again to a different region.
-To resolve this issue, follow the following steps:
+To resolve this issue, follow the steps below:

 1. Navigate to ***Management Groups***
 2. Select the management group (corresponding to the value entered for the *enterpriseScaleCompanyPrefix* during the deployment) were AMBA deployment was targeted to